jrTilak/Todo/README.md

 5. Use the edit, checkbox, and delete buttons to edit, mark as completed, and delete todo items respectively.

 6. Enjoy managing your todo list!

 ---
-## Technologies Used

-The Todo App is built using the following technologies:

-- HTML: For creating the structure and elements of the web page.

-- CSS: For styling the web page and making it visually appealing.

-- JavaScript: For adding interactivity and functionality to the app.

----
 ## Functions Description